 However, when women take birth control pills, it can affect their sense of smell.
 In a 2008 study, Stewart Craig Roberts of the University of Newcastle found that women on the pill tended to select mates that had similar MHC genes [source: Bryner].
 This may be because birth control tricks a woman's body into thinking that it's pregnant, so that a woman is subconsciously sniffing for a relative that will help her care for her nonexistent baby.
 Researchers hypothesized that women could meet, fall in love and marry a man, only to have the relationship crumble once they went off birth control and got a whiff of the guy's true smell.

 Still looking for your opposite gene pool?
-Check out more articles on love on the next page.
+Check out more articles on love below.

 - American Psychological Association.
 "Do Opposites Attract or Do Birds of a Feather Flock Together?"
 ScienceDaily.
 Feb.
 15, 2005.
 (Dec.
 1, 2009)http://www.sciencedaily.com/releases/2005/02/050213191438.htm

 - Angier, Natalie.
 "Opposites Attract?
 Not in Real Life."
 New York Times.
 July 8, 2003.
 (Dec.
 1, 2009)http://www.nytimes.com/2003/07/08/science/opposites-attract-not-in-real-life.html